flybywiresim/docs/docs/start/reported-issues.md

 # Reported Known Issues

-!!! warning "Use Correct Flight Model"
-    **The modern flight model is required to fly the A32NX**.

-    Please ensure that your flight model is set correctly via the MSFS settings.

 !!! info "Always Try This First"

     Please try and remove all other mods/liveries from the community folder and test our mod again.
 This will help rule out mod conflicts.

     <sub>Report back the result of this test on our Discord.

-!!! warning "Issues after Microsoft Flight Simulator Updates"
+!!! warning "Important Troubleshooting Information"
+    ^^Updates^^

     If you are cannot resolve any issues with solutions listed below perform a clean reinstall of the A32NX.
 Delete either of the folders below from your community folder:

     * A32NX (old folder name)
     * flybywire-aircraft-a320-neo (new folder name)

+    ---

+    ^^Flight Model^^

+    **The modern flight model is required to fly the A32NX**.

+    Please ensure that your flight model is set correctly via the MSFS settings.

+    ---

     Do this before reporting bugs.